 - There are some areas, like the First Dam Park that don’t allow dogs.
 I had stopped at the First Dam Park to take my dog on a walk when I was approached by a friendly ranger who informed me that dogs were not allowed.
 If you’re looking for dog-friendly hikes in Logan Canyon, check out the Wind Caves Trail that’s further down into the canyon.

 Wind Caves in Logan, Utah

 Best Stops At Logan Canyon

-Most people start their trip in Logan City that borders the canyon on the west and provides easy access into the highway.
+Most people start their trip in Logan City which borders the canyon on the west and provides easy access to the highway.

 US Forest Service Office

 To start off your road trip, stop by the US Forest Service office next to Highway 89 to learn more about the history of this area.

 At the US Forest Service office, you can check out a large outdoor map that highlights all of the major attractions to help you better plan your trip.
 From the parking lot, you can also enjoy panoramic vistas that overlook the nearby cities.